Israel Katz: Peace and security

 On 5 November 2024, it was announced he would be nominated to the role of Defense Minister by Netanyahu, replacing Yoav Gallant, who was fired.

+In a September 2026 speech, he called for the forceful removal of Palestinians from the Gaza Strip, stating "There is no real solution for Gaza in the end without this migration" and that the Israeli government "is organised and prepared to get them out – by sea, by air, by every way possible."

 Terrorism and deterrence

 In the aftermath of the 2016 Brussels bombings, Katz caused some controversy when he made "harsh" comments on Israel Radio about the inability of Belgium and the Western world to fight Islamic terrorism effectively.
 The Jerusalem Post quoted Katz as saying that, "The first rule of war is know your enemy, and Europe and the current American government are unwilling to define this war as against Islamist terrorism.
 If in Belgium they continue eating chocolate and enjoying life, and continue to appear as great democrats and liberals, they won't be aware that some Muslims in their country are organising terror, they won't be able to fight them."
 The "chocolate-eating Belgians" remark was widely quoted in the Western media and ridiculed on Twitter, and Katz was accused by Israeli pundits of giving Israel a bad image abroad as a result.

 In March 2016, Katz introduced a bill to the Knesset to enable the Israeli government to deport the families of terrorists, if they are found to have been aware of, to have encouraged, or to have aided the act.
 The measure received broad support from the ruling coalition and key opposition MKs.
 The same month, Katz argued that Israel should employ "targeted civil eliminations" against leaders of Boycott, Divestment and Sanctions (BDS).
 The expression puns on the Hebrew word for targeted assassinations.